Rajpratik71/zfs_wiki/Ubuntu-16.10-Root-on-ZFS.md

 6.5  Wait for the newly installed system to boot normally.
 Login as root.

-6.6  Add a user account on the new system:
+6.6  Create a user account:

 Choose one of the following options: